bjork/editor-buttons-simplified/README.md

-# editor-buttons-simplified
+# Editor Buttons Simplified
-WordPress plugin, that makes adjustments to TinyMCE editor buttons to make it more usable and not contain any harmful buttons.
+Editor Buttons Simplified is a WordPress plugin, that makes adjustments to TinyMCE editor buttons to make it more usable and not contain any harmful buttons.
+It is mostly intended as a start of discussion how to improve the WordPress editor's defaults.